Wesswanson/BasicArduino-1/README.md

 /* Wes Swanson
   11/20/20
   Variable LED Blinker
   This code makes three LEDs in pins 13, 12, and 11.
-Each one blinks for 2 seconds with 2 seconds inbetween before the delay time is lowered to
+Each one blinks for 2 seconds with 2 seconds in between before the delay time is lowered to
   1.8 seconds and then 1.6 seconds and so on.
 When it reaches zero delay time it will jump back up to 2 seconds of delay time.
 The serial monitor will display the LED that is blinking as well as the current delay time when each LED turns on.
 */